jnolan40/rperception_project/README.md

 ## Problem

 In an empty world, we have a chair that has a linear oscillating motion.
-This chair is equipped with and Inertial Measurement Unit. and is being observed by a camera.
+This chair is equipped with an Inertial Measurement Unit and is being observed by a camera.

 ## Objective